realworldocaml/book/book/concurrent-programming/README.md

 `cohttp`
 : A library for creating HTTP clients and servers.
-We need Async support, which comes with the `cohttp.async` package.
+We need Async support, which comes with the `cohttp-async` package.

 Now let's dive into the implementation.